-- Receive an Associate of Applied Science Transfer (AAS-T) Degree in nursing. - Meet eligibility requirements and take the registered nurse licensing exam. - Function in the role of the registered nurse.
+- Meet eligibility requirements and take the registered nurse licensing exam. - Function in the role of the registered nurse.
 Acceptance into the Nursing Program is competitive.
 Because a specific application procedure is required, it is important to talk with a college nursing counselor before applying.
 Applications for the program are accepted up to May 1 each year.
 Applicants are notified of admittance to the Nursing Program by July 1.
 To be considered for admission, you must have completed the required prerequisites with a minimum grade of 2.5 in each course, and achieve the minimum required score on the TEAS as well as meet other admission requirements (see details on the nursing web site).
+Student Learning Outcomes: